-Acting Director - Bridget Irish
+Director - Bridget Irish

+Assistant Director - Susan Palko Schraa

-Associate Professor - Carol L. Smith;
+Associate Professor - Tina Evans

-Assistant Professor - Shawn Fullmer;
+Assistant Professors - Brad Benz, Nancy Cardona, Shawn Fullmer

-Visiting Instructors - Molly C. Costello, Ann Hartney, Bridget Irish, and Susan Palko-Schraa.
+Visiting Instructors - Molly Costello, Ann Hartney, Bridget Irish, Susan Palko-Schraa

 Writing Specialist - Ana Hale

-At Fort Lewis College, writing is a liberal art.
-In the Writing Program, we consider ourselves one of the heirs of the ancient liberal art of rhetoric.
-The study of rhetoric began as the study of how to speak persuasively, but with the increasing importance of writing in the modern era, expanded to look at the features of writing that make it persuasive.
-What is effective writing is highly situational, and an educated person must know how to adapt.
-Although the Writing Program's emphasis is on teaching students to be effective academic writers, we also provide opportunities for students to learn to be effective writers in civic life and in the work place.
+At Fort Lewis College writing is a liberal art.
+In the Writing Program we consider ourselves one of the heirs of the ancient liberal art of rhetoric.
+The study of rhetoric began in Greece, about 2,500 years ago, as the art of using language persuasively.
+It was thought to be necessary for success in just about any area of public life.
+Originally, rhetoric was the study of how to speak persuasively, but with the increasing importance of writing in the modern era, it has been expanded to look at the features of writing that make it persuasive.